cblanesg/Congressional-dataMX/README.md

 ### Data

 The data is current as of **2020-09-24**.
 There has been a post-processing of the data in comparison to the original sources.
-I recommend using the webcrawler if you need to use the original data without any pre-processing.
+I recommend using the webcrawler if you need to use the original data without any pre-processing (## indicates Legislatura)

 * **data** - folder containing all the data and codebook.
   * **id_legislatura##.json** - code to obtain members of each Legislatura along with some metadata (estado, distrito, type of member (SSD, RP))